caldwell619/hosting-static-sites-on-s3/docs/uploading-to-s3.md

 We are syncing the contents of the build folder with the S3 bucket root.

-This will take every file inside of `build/` and put it at the root of the bucket.
+This will take every file inside of your provided directory and put it at the root of the bucket.
 This is the equivalent of `cp -r BUILD_PATH S3_BUCKET`